 Quebec is the province in Canada with the most French-speaking people.
-Approximately 95% of the province’s population speaks French.
+Approximately 95% of the province’s population can have a conversation in French.
 Because of its large surface area, there are a lot of different and incredible types of landscapes and cities to see.
-There are many beautiful places in Quebec.
-If ever you’re staying for a longer period of time, we’ve compiled 12 beautiful places in Quebec you should visit all year round during your time in this great province.
+Here are 12 beautiful places in Quebec you should visit all year round.

 Montreal is the most populated city in all of Quebec.
 It’s a cultural and economic hub.
 You have very different neighbourhoods that all coexist in harmony.
 You must take the time to visit Old Montreal, a slice of Europe in North America, the Mile End and Plateau, two hipster/artsy neighbourhoods with the best shopping and dining, the Mount-Royal for a breath of fresh air from the busy city, the canal Lachine and Notre-Dame, and much more.
 There are so many things to see, food to eat and places to visit in Montreal!
 This city is full of life and has so many festivals during summer, that no one can be bored while visiting.